margaretmf/margaretmf.github.io/futureshaping.md

 ---

 ## BLOG
 Currently, as we live through a time of [accelerations](https://www.youtube.com/watch?v=Up7K5sRqllw), I observe trends, imagine a better world, and contemplate how to shape the future.
-While taking a class on the history of entrepreneurship, I practiced idea generating daily, so as I continue to learn about professional foresight, I less rigidly generate ideas and express vision.
+While taking a class on the history of entrepreneurship, I practiced idea generating daily, so as I continue to learn about professional foresight, I generate ideas and express vision.

 <br>